MetaMorphic-Digital/draw-steel/README.md

 ## System Discussion

+We have two dedicated channels in appropriate discord forums:
-Check out the [MCDM Discord](https://mcdm.gg/discord) - under the ds_homebrew channel there is a post for discussion of the system!
+- In the [MCDM Discord](https://mcdm.gg/discord) look inside the ds_homebrew forum.
+This discord is also the best place to ask about playing Draw Steel.
+- In the [Foundry Discord](https://discord.gg/foundryvtt) look inside the other-game-systems forum.
+This discord is also the best place to ask about using the FoundryVTT software.

 ## Community Contribution